 Remembering Fleetwood Mac singer-songwriter Christine McVie

-Christine McVie has died.
-She was part of Fleetwood Mac.
-She was a singer and songwriter.
-And she was 79.
-Her legacy includes "Rumours," one of the bestselling albums of all time, on which Christine McVie wrote many of the hit songs.
-Here's NPR's Elizabeth Blair.
+Singer-songwriter Christine McVie died this past week at the age of 79.
+She was part of the legendary rock group Fleetwood Mac.
+McVie's legacy includes "Rumours," one of the best-selling albums of all time, on which she wrote many of its hit songs.
+Here's NPR's Elizabeth Blair with a look back at McVie and her music.

 ELIZABETH BLAIR, BYLINE: "Don't Stop," Christine McVie.